The main measurements for a business jacket typically include:

 Tailoring: Consider investing in tailoring for a perfect fit.
 Off-the-rack jackets often need adjustments to achieve the best fit for your body.

 Seasonality: Choose a fabric weight suitable for the season.
 Heavier fabrics like wool are ideal for colder months, while lighter fabrics like cotton or linen are better for warmer weather.
+Looking for more heavy-duty team wear?
+Explore our Wholesale Down Jackets and Thermal Workwear categories designed for colder climates.

 By paying attention to these factors, you can select a business jacket that looks professional and feels comfortable